strmlineapp-ux/agileflow/src/docs/user-manual.md

 - **Set Time Format**: Choose between 12-hour and 24-hour time display.
 - **Enable Easy Booking**: Toggle the quick-create event feature.
 - **Edit Contact Info**: Click the arrow on your user row to expand it.
 You can edit your own phone number.
-- **Link Google Calendar**: To connect your Google Calendar, click the grey status dot on your avatar.
-A tooltip will confirm the action.
+- **Link Google Calendar**: To connect your Google Calendar, hover over the status dot on your avatar in the sidebar user menu.
+If disconnected, a tooltip will prompt you to click to connect.
 A simulated Google sign-in will appear and, once complete, will enable features like creating Google Meet links for your events.

 ## 8. Management Pages (Admin & Manager Roles)